 Usually the first question is.
 “Where’s the meat?”
 And so when I didn’t hear that after he ate these, I knew these were a winner in a big way.

 I didn’t use any cheese in these as the creaminess of the avocado was perfect and I didn’t want to take aways from that flavor.
 But honestly, I think some cheese would still be quite nice in these!

 This recipe itself is perfect for 2 but can easily be doubled and tripled to feed the whole crew if you need to.
 They are ready in no time at all.
 I used the large burrito size tortillas but you can use smaller sizes and also gluten free if needed.
 Enjoy!

-Some things to note about these Black Bean Avocado Quesadillas:
+Some things to note about these Vegan Black Bean Quesadillas:

 - First off, I know these are not technically quesadillas since they don’t have cheese.
 By all means, add some cheese as well!
 The first time I made these I just went with the avocado and was in love.
 But I do toss in some cheese on occasion as well!

 - Make sure your avocados are nice and ripe.
 You should be able to easily squeeze them and feel softness when you do so.
 If they are not ripe enough, this recipe won’t be as great.
 Promise.

 - Want yours spicy?
 Add in some diced jalapeño!
 Give it a kick!

 - Gently cut them as the avocado mixture tends to come out the sides if you press down too hard.
 It just makes for a big old mess.
 A tasty one though!